turingschool/will-andy-pick-me/README.md

 **Iteration 1:** Add Random Message Functionality

-- When a user types in a question then clicks the "Get your answer" button, the use sees their question and a random answer from the list of possible answers (a list of the possible random answers is provided below)
+- When a user types in a question then clicks the "Get your answer" button, the user sees their question and a random answer from the list of possible answers (a list of the possible random answers is provided below)
 - The input field the user typed the question into should clear as soon as they click the "Get your answer" button
 - When the question and answer appear, the image of the 8 ball disappears